zonika/myQuery-web-0715-public/README.md

   return this;
 }

-/* where your class methods go... */
+/* where your prototypical methods go... */

 var myQuery = function(elString) {
   return new Library(elString);
 }

-// how to use this code
-var myQuerySelectedElements = myQuery('div');
+// how to use this code (don't include it in your file.) var myQuerySelectedElements = myQuery('div');
 myQuerySelectedElements.remove(); // removes selected divs
 ```